Travel Advice #1: Before You Go

 - Cheat Sheet

-I create a small printed paper that I seal in clear tape that has important facts that I don’t need to memorize: passport number, website user name and password, important phone numbers, CC pin numbers, etc. These facts are listed in a way that only I would understand, so if it was lost, the information could not be used by anyone else.
+I create a small printed paper that I seal in clear tape that has important facts I don’t need to memorize: passport number, website usernames and passwords, important phone numbers, CC pin numbers, etc. These facts are listed in a cryptic way that only I would understand them, so if it was lost, the information could not be used by anyone else.

 Medical: Vaccinations, Repellent, and Cipro

 - Basic Vaccinations